 - Pulse garlic clove in a food processor until minced.

 - Add tomatoes, lime juice, and salt to jalapenos.
 Pulse until tomatoes are finely chopped.

 - Transfer salsa to a small bowl and stir in cilantro.
 Set aside.

 - Heat olive oil in a skillet over medium heat.

-- Top beans with cheese, sour cream, lettuce, and reserved salsa.
+- Fill taco shells with black beans.
+Top beans with cheese, sour cream, lettuce, and reserved salsa.

 - Serve immediately.
 Enjoy!